davecom/SwiftGraph/README.md

 ### Manual

-Copy all of the sources in the `Sources` folder into your project.
+Copy the folder `Sources/SwiftGraph` into your project.

 ## Tips and Tricks
 * To get a sense of how to use SwiftGraph, checkout the unit tests